Painting, Week 6

 (It's pentaptych, by the way.)

-On his next pass through, I was discussing palm fronds with another painter as my seemed either too wispy or too gloppy and some don't connect to the branch.
+On his next pass through, I was discussing palm fronds with another painter as mine seemed either too wispy or too gloppy and some don't connect to the branch.
 The instructor said, "I bet you would have good success with a dagger striper brush!
 I brought mine with me!" and he went to retrieve it.
 Since I figured this might happen, I quickly laid out the paintings and took a picture.
 That way if he messed them up, I had a record of what I had actually painted.

 He came back with the brush and offered to paint one of the trees, which I accepted.
 Who cares, now?
 I brought up the painting I liked the least, and he indeed just painted on one tree, then offered the brush to me to continue painting the rest of the trees in the painting, which I accepted.
 I wasn't crazy about the changes he made, but they were better than his attempted flower removal from Week 3.
 I worked on adding more fronds and noticed that it wasn't inherently easy, but when the brushstroke did land where I wanted and the pressure I used was appropriate, it did add to the painting.
 Sadly, my lack of experience meant a lot of the fronds weren't connecting to the trees.
 Oh well.
 I have a lot more time to practice even though this class is ending.